 In the last 20 years, much progress has been made in design and functionality of electric ranges.
 Newer models can heat up much faster than a gas stove, and preferred cooking settings can be automated (Thomson, 2010).
 According to ratings gathered by the Consumer Reports, electric ranges outperform gas ranges in respect to consistent heat control gas ranges (2022).

 Bringing a gas line to your home can cost a couple thousand up to tens of thousands of dollars depending on the distance it needs to run to connect and the complexity of the job.
 This excludes the cost of the appliance itself, which on average costs $1,000.
 Combined, this process quickly becomes a substantial expense for the homeowner.

 Switching from Gas to Electric

 Replacing your gas range with an electric range, is a simple process.
 The gas line must be capped off.
 Then a dedicated 220-volt line will be run to your panel to service the energy needs of the appliance.
 Luckily, the hookup is similar to any other single-pole breaker and outlet (Wiring Projects, 2008).
 We can help you determine what type of breaker is needed based on the model of range you want to install.
 The conversion process typically runs in the range of a thousand dollars not including a subpanel.

 Whether or not you’re looking to switch to electric, it’s good to know your options!
 Any modification of this magnitude will require further analysis of your property to determine which option is right for you.
-Although if you’re committed to the environment, and would like to try the cleaner option, we’re happy to help!
+Although if you’re committed to the environment, and would like to try the cleaner option, K-One Design & Build is happy to help!